WebOrigami/docs/src/content/language/syntax.md

 - `alice.ori["name"]` — Use the string `"name"` in brackets
 - `alice.ori("name")` — Treat the object as a function

-Note that you can use the JavaScript-style `.` operator to get a property value — but because periods are legal in Origami names, one thing you _can't_ do is put the `.name` immediately after `alice.ori`: `alice.ori.name` would be interpreted as a single file name.

 ## Object properties can reference other local properties

 The expression that defines the value of a property can reference other properties in the same object, or any parent object, by name.